Amenhotep II

-Amenhotep II (sometimes called Amenophis II and meaning "Amun is Satisfied") was the seventh pharaoh of the Eighteenth Dynasty of Egypt.
+Amenhotep II (lit. '"Amun is Satisfied"'), also called Amenophis II (c.
+1443 BC - c.
+1401 BC) was the seventh pharaoh of the 18th Dynasty of Egypt.
 He inherited a vast kingdom from his father Thutmose III, and held it by means of a few military campaigns in Syria; however, he fought much less than his father, and his reign saw the effective cessation of hostilities between Egypt and Mitanni, the major kingdoms vying for power in Syria.
-His reign is usually dated from 1427 to 1401 BC.
+His reign is usually dated from 1425 to 1401 BC.
 His consort was Tiaa, who was barred from any prestige until Amenhotep's son, Thutmose IV, came into power.